ta0kira/zeolite/README.md

     ID from the system, since that will often not be unique.
   - `"function"`: The name of the function where the line was executed.
   - `"context"`: The source-code context (e.g., file, line) of the call.
-The context has (roughly) the same format as stack traces for crashes.
+The context has the same format as stack traces for crashes.

 - If a procedure uses the [`$NoTrace$` pragma](#procedure-pragmas), there will be no trace information in the log for that procedure.
 This is because the